Ethical Swimwear To Make A Splash In (And Help Our Seas)

 Conventional swimwear obviously contains textiles, but the main material making up our cheeky little bikinis is actually plastic.

 Typical swimwear companies generally rely on materials like nylon, polyester and Lycra for their ability to wick moisture, easily stretch and allow for relatively cheap production.

-But we all know the problem with plastic - they have nowhere to go when we’re done with them.
+But we all know the problem with plastic - is has nowhere to go but break down.

 It’s estimated that 65 tonnes of plastic materials are generated every year and only 10% of that ends up recycled.

 But the choice of material is just the start of the problem.

 In order for these fast fashion companies to ensure quick turnaround with their ever-changing trend pieces they have to make sure that they have the shortest lifespan possible.

 That’s why you probably threw away that that cheap onesie you bought a few summers ago because it's falling apart, uncomfortable, or (god forbid) you realise it’s see-through after just a use or two.

 And even the few that do last, styles change so rapidly that we feel compelled to toss last season’s suit for the brand new one we’ve seen all over social media.

 Cheap materials and fast production sadly results in high CO2 emissions and cheap labour, which isn’t good for the planet or the economy, let alone the wellbeing of undercompensated and overworked labourers.